CartoDB/Windshaft-cartodb/README.md

 * reads dbname from subdomain and cartodb redis for pretty tile urls
 * configures windshaft to publish cartodb_id as the interactivity layer
 * gets the default geometry type from the cartodb redis store
+* allows tiles to be styled individually
+* provides a link to varnish high speed cache
 * provides a infowindow endpoint for windshaft
 * provides a map_metadata endpoint for windshaft